 Treatment and prognosis

-The role of acute MRI is usually to assess for the presence of treatable acute pathologies such as an epidural haematoma or cord compression, which can be targeted by surgical decompression.
+The role of acute MRI is usually to assess for the presence of treatable acute pathologies such as an epidural hematoma or cord compression, which can be targeted by surgical decompression.
 The identification of significant cord transection can potentially contraindicate surgery.